markcowl/typespec-e2e-demo/doc/getitdone/getitdone-implementation-ai.md

 Before you begin, ensure you have the following:

-*   **Access to an AI Model:** You will need access to a capable AI model with a large context window.
+* **Access to AI Models:** You will need access to a capable AI model with a large context window.
 Examples include Google Gemini 2.0 Flash, OpenAI's GPT models, or similar.
+You'll also need access to Windows Copilot in your web browser and GitHub Copilot in Visual Studio Code.
 * **TypeSpec-Generated Stub Code:** You should have already generated the service stub code from your TypeSpec file, as described in the main guide.
 * **Basic Understanding of C# and .NET:** Familiarity with C# syntax and .NET concepts is helpful.
 * **Visual Studio Code (VS Code):** VS Code is recommended for code editing.

+## Generating the TypeSpec File

+To generate the TypeSpec file, follow these steps:

+1. **Scrape the Todoist API Documentation:**
+    - Use Windows Copilot to scrape the [Todoist API documentation](https://developer.todoist.com/rest/v2/#overview).
+        - **Prompt:** "Extract all the API routes, models, and responses from this page."
+        - **Response:** Copilot provided a list of API routes, models, and responses, including endpoints for projects, sections, tasks, comments, and labels.

+2. **Generate an OpenAPI Specification:**
+    - Use Azure OpenAI o1-preview to generate an OpenAPI spec from the scraped documentation.

+3. **Generate a Draft TypeSpec File:**
+    - Use Azure OpenAI o1-preview again to generate a draft TypeSpec file from the OpenAPI spec.

+4. **Refine the TypeSpec File:**
+    - Use GitHub Copilot in VS Code to work through the various errors in the TypeSpec code.
+Once the file is clean, you can generate the service stub code.

+### Example Prompts and Responses

+Here are the distilled prompts and responses used during the interaction with Copilot:

+1. **Scraping the Documentation:**
+    - **Prompt:** "Extract all the API routes, models, and responses from this page."
+    - **Response:** Copilot provided a list of API routes, models, and responses, including endpoints for projects, sections, tasks, comments, and labels.

+2. **Generating the OpenAPI Spec:**
+    - **Prompt:** "Generate an OpenAPI spec from the extracted API routes, models, and responses."
+    - **Response:** Copilot generated an OpenAPI specification based on the provided API details.

+3. **Generating the TypeSpec File:**
+    - **Prompt:** "Generate a TypeSpec file from the OpenAPI spec."
+    - **Response:** Copilot created a draft TypeSpec file, which was then refined using GitHub Copilot.

+## Rationale for Using Different AI Models/Tools

+Different AI models and tools were used for various steps in the process to leverage their unique strengths:

+1. **Windows Copilot:**
+    - **Reason:** Efficiently scrape structured data from web pages.
+    - **Usage:** Scraping the Todoist API documentation.

+2. **Azure OpenAI o1-preview:**
+    - **Reason:** Generate structured specifications (OpenAPI and TypeSpec) from unstructured data.
+    - **Usage:** Generating the OpenAPI spec and draft TypeSpec file.

+3. **GitHub Copilot:**
+    - **Reason:** Assist with code completion and error resolution in an integrated development environment.
+    - **Usage:** Refining the TypeSpec file in VS Code.

 ## Step 1: Generate Repository Interfaces